hphelion/documentation/moonshot/prepare.releasenotes.md

 * [HP Cloud OS for Moonshot Utilities](/cloudos/manage/utilities/): Describes the HP Cloud OS for Moonshot utilities.
 * [HP Cloud OS for Moonshot Troubleshooting](/cloudos/manage/troubleshooting/): Advice to resolve issues you may encounter with HP Cloud OS for Moonshot.
 * [HP Cloud OS for Moonshot Open Source and Third-Party Software License Agreements](/cloudos/os-3rd-party-license-agreements/): License information regarding the HP Cloud OS for Moonshot product.
 This topic includes legal notices and the disclaimer for experimental software.
-* HP Cloud OS for Moonshot Operational Dashboard Help: From the Dashboard's top banner, the Help link opens topics about its user interface dialogs and options, including how to create your cloud.
-A [web-hosted copy](/cloudos/manage/operational-dashboard/) of the Help is available.
+* [HP Cloud OS for Moonshot Operational Dashboard Help](/cloudos/manage/operational-dashboard/): Contains topics about the Operational Dashboard user interface dialogs and options.
-* HP Cloud OS for Moonshot Administration Dashboard Help: From the Dashboard's top banner, the Help link opens topics about its user interface dialogs and options, including how to view, allocate, and manage all virtual resources within a cloud.
-A [web-hosted copy](/cloudos/manage/administration-dashboard/) of the Help is available.
+* [HP Cloud OS for Moonshot Administration Dashboard Help]/cloudos/manage/administration-dashboard/): Contains topics about the Administration Dashboard user interface dialogs and options.
 * HP Cloud OS for Moonshot Release Notes (this topic): Information about the product features, recommendations and known issues.

 ###Installation Notes### {#installation-notes}